Board of Directors

 Mr. Corson is a native of Woodstock, Illinois, U.S.A., and earned a Bachelor of Science degree in chemical engineering from Auburn University.

 Ms. Hoeg was the president and chief executive officer of Corby Distilleries Limited from 1996 until her retirement in February 2007.
 She previously held several positions in the finance and controllers functions of Allied Domecq PLC and Hiram Walker & Sons Limited.
 Prior to that, she spent five years in public practice as a chartered accountant with the accounting firm Touche Ross.
 She is currently a director of New Flyer Industries Inc. and is also a director of Revera Inc., Arterra Wines Canada Inc., Duo Bank of Canada and Duo Financial Corporation, privately owned corporations.
 Ms. Hoeg is a past chair of the board of the Michael Garron Hospital.

 Dr. Mintz is currently the President’s Fellow at the University of Calgary’s School of Public Policy, a position he has held since July 2015.
 Dr. Mintz also serves on the board of Alberta Health Services and is the Senior Fellow at the C.D.
 Howe Institute, Distinguished Fellow at the MacDonald-Laurier Institute and Research Fellow at the International Tax and Investment Center (Washington D.C.).
-From 2006 to 2015, Dr. Mintz was the Director and Palmer Chair in Public Policy for the University of Calgary and prior to that he was the president and chief executive officer of The C.D.
-Howe Institute since 1999.
-He has also been a professor at the Joseph L. Rotman School of Management at the University of Toronto since 1989.
-Dr. Mintz also sits as a director with Morneau Shepell Inc. and has published widely in the fields of public economics and fiscal federalism, been an advisor to governments throughout the world on fiscal matters, and has frequently published articles in national newspapers and magazines.
+From 2006 to 2015, Dr. Mintz was the founding Director and Palmer Chair in Public Policy for the University of Calgary, and from 1999 to 2006, he was the president and chief executive officer of the C.D.
+Howe Institute.
+Prior to 2007, he also held professor positions at Queen's University and the Joseph L. Rotman School of Management at the University of Toronto.
+Dr. Mintz also has published widely in the fields of public economics and fiscal federalism, has been an advisor to governments on fiscal matters, and has frequently published articles in national newspapers and magazines.
 Dr. Mintz received the Order of Canada in 2015.